 Hello, my name is Alison.
-I know that there are times in life when things can get too much, stress at work, relationships break up, we suffer losses and grief and can at times begin to feel overwhelmed.
-This can leave us feeling anxious about aspects of life.
-Counselling can be a real support and benefit at these times.
+I know that there are times in life when things can get too much, stress at work, relationships break up, we suffer losses and grief and can at times feel anxious, overwhelmed or depressed.
+Life doesn't always run as smoothly as we would like and counselling can be a way of helping us through these tough times.

 Training, qualifications & experience